 - 12.2 The Ministry of Agriculture and Farmers Welfare (MoA&FW), Government of India, shall initiate a rolling call for proposals.
 Eligible applicants are invited to submit their Concept Notes (Refer to Annexure 2 for Model Concept Note), with consideration given until the last day of the month for shortlisting purposes.
 Following shortlisting, applicants shall have 6 weeks to submit their DPR (Refer to Annexure 3 for Model DPR).
-Applicants are expected to outline their initial project ideas, including the identification of the cluster as per the defined criteria.12 - 12.3 Review of Concept Note by Project Appraisal Committee: Upon receipt, the Concept Notes shall undergo a thorough review by the designated Project Appraisal Committee.
+Applicants are expected to outline their initial project ideas, including the identification of the cluster as per the defined criteria.12 - 12.3 Review of Concept Note by Technical Committee: Upon receipt, the Concept Notes shall undergo a thorough review by the designated Technical Committee.
 This Committee is tasked with the critical role of assessing the feasibility, alignment with scheme objectives, and the preliminary technical and financial soundness of the proposed projects, in accordance with the detailed Concept Note Evaluation Matrix provided in Annexure 4.
-This process shall be carried out online through the scheme's online portal and be automated to the extent possible. - 12.4 Shortlisting of Applicants by Project Appraisal Committee: Based on the evaluation, the Project Appraisal Committee shortlists applicants whose proposals demonstrate the most potential for successful implementation and impact.
-These
+This process shall be carried out online through the scheme's online portal and be automated to the extent possible. - 12.4 Shortlisting of Applicants by Technical Committee: Based on the evaluation, the Technical Committee shortlists applicants whose proposals demonstrate the most potential for successful implementation and impact.
+These shortlisted applicants are then invited to proceed to the next stage of the application process.

-$^{^{\}rm 12}$ Rolling call for proposal by MoAFW, Government of India and submission of proposals s
+12 Rolling call for proposal by MoAFW, Government of India and submission of proposals s

-- shortlisted applicants are then invited to proceed to the next stage of the application process. - 12.5 Submission of Detailed Proposal/ Business Case by Shortlisted Applicants: Shortlisted applicants are required to submit a comprehensive Business Case.
+- 12.5 Submission of Detailed Proposal/ Business Case by Shortlisted Applicants: Shortlisted applicants are required to submit a comprehensive Business Case.
 This document must (but not limited to) include the following elements: - 12.5.1 Identification of Cluster: As per the cluster definition provided in the guidelines - 12.5.2 Feasibility Study cum Gap Assessment Report: A thorough analysis of the cluster's current state, identifying gaps and opportunities for development - 12.5.3 Detailed Financial Projections: Including estimated costs, anticipated revenues, and financial viability of the project - 12.5.4 Approach & Methodology: A clear plan outlining how the project will be implemented, managed, and monitored - 12.5.5 Supporting Documents: Any additional documentation necessary to substantiate the Business Case - 12.6 Field Visits / Validation: Following the submission of the Business Case, the proposals are subject to field visits and validation exercises.
-These are conducted to verify the factual accuracy of the details provided, assess the ground realities, and ensure the readiness of the proposed clusters for development. - 12.7 Evaluation of Business Case by Project Appraisal Committee & Approval by Project Approval Committee: The validated Business Cases shall be re-evaluated by the Project Appraisal Committee using the Implementing Agency (IA) Evaluation Matrix provided in Annexure 5.
-The Project Appraisal Committee then forwards its recommendations to the Project Approval Committee.
-The Project Approval Committee conducts a final review, ensuring that the most promising projects meet all statutory and procedural requirements, and grants approval accordingly. - 12.8 Negotiation of Agreements: Upon approval, negotiations are conducted to finalize the terms and conditions of the project agreements.
+These are conducted to verify the factual accuracy of the details provided, assess the ground realities, and ensure the readiness of the proposed clusters for development. - 12.7 Evaluation of Business Case by Technical Committee & Approval by Approval Committee: The validated Business Cases shall be re-evaluated by the Technical Committee using the Implementing Agency (IA) Evaluation Matrix provided in Annexure 5.
+The Technical Committee then forwards its recommendations to the Approval Committee.
+The Approval Committee conducts a final review, ensuring that the most promising projects meet all statutory and procedural requirements, and grants approval accordingly. - 12.8 Negotiation of Agreements: Upon approval, negotiations are conducted to finalize the terms and conditions of the project agreements.
 These negotiations ensure that all parties are in consensus on the roles, responsibilities, financial commitments, and timelines associated with the project. - 12.9 Signing of Grant Agreement: Following successful negotiations, a formal Grant Agreement is signed between the implementing agency (IA) and the relevant authorities.
 This agreement legally binds the parties to adhere to the stipulated terms and conditions throughout the project lifecycle. - 12.10 Disbursement Based on Milestones: Financial assistance is disbursed in tranches, contingent upon the achievement of predefined milestones.
 This milestone-based disbursement ensures accountability and continuous progress toward the project goals.